Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

 This can result in visible bands of color or uneven brightness in the video.

-There are two common sources of color banding:

-!!! example "Color banding"
+!!! example "Common causes of color banding"
     === "Compression"

         Color banding often results from insufficient bitrate being given to the video during compression.